Drag13/articles/SyncGitAndAzure/article.md

-# How to sync your GitHub repository and Azure
+# How to build and deploy your front-end application from GitHub to Azure with Kudu

 ## Contents